TGOlson/dupertest/README.md

 ## Unit Test Node Controllers the Right Way

 Unit testing node controllers should be simple.
-Rails has it easy with Rspec, but unfortunately nothing have come to save the day for node, yet.
+Rails has it easy with Rspec, but unfortunately nothing has come to save the day for Node, yet.

 Jasmine is great at testing code, but doesn't go very far with app logic.
 Supertest extends where Jasmine leaves off, but goes too far in spinning up a server to test.
-Unit tests shouldn't use live servers or even databases, enter ```dupertest```.
+Unit tests shouldn't use live servers or even databases -- enter ```dupertest```.
 Tests node controllers like you want to.

 ## Example Usage